 What are the most common issues people bring to sex therapy?

-- Erectile difficulties; losing erections
+- Erectile difficulties; losing erections (erectile dysfunction)

-- Difficulties with orgasm
+- Difficulties with orgasm (anorgasmia, premature ejaculation, delayed ejaculation)

-- You may be questioning your sexual identity
+- Questioning your sexual identity

-- There maybe unresolved historical trauma or abuse.
+- Unresolved historical sexual trauma or abuse.

 People gain a range of benefits from psychosexual therapy depending on their needs and the difficulties they bring.
 Talking about sexual problems can seem daunting, and most people feel really relieved to discuss the problems that may have been bothering them for some time and this, in itself, can have very beneficial effects on your sex life.
-For other people a structured programme of help (behavioural tasks, mindfulness) can resolve problems with painful intercourse, difficulties with orgasm, arousal disorders, erectile dysfunction and premature or delayed ejaculation.
+For other people, a structured programme of help (behavioural tasks, mindfulness) can resolve problems with painful intercourse, difficulties with orgasm, arousal disorders, erectile dysfunction and premature or delayed ejaculation.

 How many sessions will you need and what is the cost?